fmagaud/fmagaud.github.io/index.md

 ![image](images/Pre and Post July 2013 Arrestations trends of the difference between Black and White.png)

+In this graph, we can clearly see a drop in the total number of arrestations of Black minus the arrestations of White people.
+This is pretty interesting because it shows that, since July 2013, the gap between those two races has been reduced.
+The regression model (not presented here) support the significant importance of the intervention event (July 2013).

 ___

 # Is there a difference betwen male and female African Americans ?